 2. Sing the fight song for your college (they record you by the way and then send it to your “Pass”)

 3. Be an announcer on ESPN Game Day (my son loved this one)

 4. Do speed/jumping/conditioning drills (my daughter loved this one)

 Overall – I must admit I enjoyed it!
 The College Football Hall of Fame was one of the surprise fun activities in Atlanta.
 I consider it to be one of the overlooked Atlanta attractions for families.

 There are so many things to do when visiting Atlanta.
 World of Coca Cola, College Football Hall of Fame and the Georgia Aquarium are all downtown Atlanta attractions.
 Here is a list of the top 10 kids’ museums in Atlanta, and some other ideas of what to do in Atlanta with kids.
 If you are looking to save a little money, check out this list of 20 Free Things to do in Atlanta.
-Viator has a list of options too that you can look at by clicking below.
+Check out some of these unique options when visiting Atlanta:

 Places to Stay in Atlanta

 In terms of where to stay in Atlanta, downtown near Centennial Park is best due to the walkability to so many attractions.
 Another option not too far from downtown is staying near Midtown.
 Renting an Airbnb is also a great option when staying with a family as you get more space and a kitchen.